Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 # Launching Tangerine

 All of the shell scripts for launching Tangerine are in the root directory.
-The two scripts `develop.sh` and `start.sh` start the cascade to build and run the docker containers.
+The two scripts `develop-docker-compose.sh` and `start-docker-compose.sh` start the cascade to build and run the docker containers.

 # Testing